Preparing your pets

 - Keep children’s toys put away.

-- Put away knickknacks that are valuable to you or understand that the foster pets can easily knock things over.
+- Put away knickknacks that are valuable to you or could easily be knocked over.
 If it is important to you, don’t leave it out.

-- Remove dangerous items like strings, pins, yarn, etc.
+- Pick up any items like strings, pins, yarn, etc.

 - Move houseplants — many of which can be poisonous — out of reach.
 This includes hanging plants that can be jumped onto from other nearby surfaces.